xuankimtran/docs-1/pages/katalon-studio/docs/external-libraries.md

 > **Note**
 >
-> This feature is applicable to certain libraries.
-Following is the list of libraries in `.classpath` that should not exclude in **Exclude libraries** field:
+> This feature applies to all libraries in `classpath`, excluding:
 > - `com.kms.katalon.*.jar`
 > - `selenium-server-standalone-3.141.59.jar`
 > - `poi-3.17.jar`